Modal windows

 ->title('Window title');

-Depending on the contents of the window, you may need to resize it, this can be done by specifying the size
+Depending on the contents of the window, it may be necessary to resize it.
+This can be done by specifying the size

 method: